 Essential Energy has welcomed the commitment across the electricity industry to support households and small businesses in hardship as the coronavirus (COVID-19) pandemic continues.

-Essential Energy, along with other electricity businesses across Australia, have been working with electricity retailers, to confirm a financial support package for residential customers who find themselves in financial hardship during COVID-19.
+Essential Energy, along with other electricity businesses across Australia, have been working with electricity retailers, to confirm a financial support package for customers who find themselves in financial hardship during COVID-19.

 The package sees: